What nudists do during a lockdown

 At the beginning of lockdown, Luft was concerned there might be some incidences of individuals behaving inappropriately at online exercise classes, but he says that's not been the case.

-"All of these people have been coming to genuinely have a good workout and that's all.
-[There's been] been absolutely no negative connotation at all.
+"All of these people have been coming to genuinely have a good workout and that's all [...]
+There's been absolutely no negative connotation at all.
 It's all been really fantastic, so it does show that that people do understand what we're about."

 Shift in attitudes